UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_mac.rst

 https://www.python.org/downloads/

-Double click the installer and follow the prompts -- the defaults are your best bet.
+Double click the installer and follow the prompts.
+The defaults are your best bet.
 Simple as that.

 Oddly, this does NOT install a ``python`` command, but rather a ``python3`` command.
 If you want to be able to simply type ``python`` and get python3, then you can add a symlink to the install.
 Type this at a terminal prompt: